BenCooke95/SpecPhot/README.md

 # SpecPhot

 Data files and plotting script for the 3D parameter space data from the paper:

-SpecPhot: A Comparison of Spectroscopic and Photometric Exoplanet Follow-Up Methods Benjamin.
-F. Cooke & Don Pollacco
+**SpecPhot: A Comparison of Spectroscopic and Photometric Exoplanet Follow-Up Methods - Benjamin.
+F. Cooke & Don Pollacco**

 Data files are included for three differnt V-band magnitudes; 8, 11 and 14.
 - aaa_8.csv